mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

     ([`m.route()`](https://mithril.js.org/route.html)) to help create
     Single Page Applications (SPA).

--   There's a simple but effective promise system to handle asynchrony.
+-   There's a simple but effective promise API to handle asynchrony.

 -   The documentation is outstanding.
 It's written by hand, not generated from code.
 The author has done a great job explaining how